eldk/bootstrap/site/content/docs/5.0/getting-started/parcel.md

 Import [Bootstrap's JavaScript]({{< docsref "/getting-started/javascript" >}}) by adding this line to your app's entry point (usually `index.js` or `app.js`):

 {{< highlight js >}}
+// Import all plugins
+import * as bootstrap from 'bootstrap';
-// You can specify which plugins you need import { Tooltip, Toast, Popover } from 'bootstrap';
+//Or import only needed plugins import { Tooltip as Tooltip, Toast as Toast, Popover as Popover } from 'bootstrap';
 {{< /highlight >}}

 Alternatively, if you only need just a few of our plugins, you may **import plugins individually** as needed:

 {{< highlight js >}}
-import Alert from 'bootstrap/js/dist/alert';
+import Alert as Alert from '../node_modules/bootstrap/js/dist/alert';
 ...
 {{< /highlight >}}